PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process_data.md

 <hr/>

 <div class="alert alert-warning text-justify" role="alert">
-  To just get the p-value ranked list of differentially expressed genes in TCGA-OV 'immunoreactive' vs 'mesenchymal' subtypes see <a href="#datasets">III.
+  To get the list of differentially expressed genes in TCGA-OV for 'immunoreactive' vs 'mesenchymal' subtypes ranked by p-value see <a href="#datasets">III.
 Datasets</a>.
 </div>

 ## <a href="#summaryGoals" name="summaryGoals">I. Summary & goals</a>